microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 - Destination Counter Reload Action: SIRQEN is not cleared

-## Display and 7 segment data table arrays:
+## Display and 7-segment Data Table Arrays:
-The data table for display and 7 segment conversion are uint8_t arrays.
-The buffer array is preloaded with the appropriate digit drive values and a blank segment drive
+The data table for display and 7-segment conversion are uint8_t arrays.
+The buffer array is preloaded with the appropriate digit drive values and a blank segment drive.

 ```c
 // 7 segment and buffer arrays